ioanbadarinza/Facultate-Public/DS-PT/README.md

   prediction
 - Comments - any additional comments/questions

-B. Choose 3 datasets from wherever you want.
+2. Choose 3 datasets from wherever you want.
 I recommend [https://www.kaggle.com/](https://www.kaggle.com/) which is a platform where you can find a lot of datasets for free.
 Check the previous document to see if the database you want to use is not already used by another team.
 In that case, you have to use a different dataset.